stuible/portfolio-astro/src/content/categories/tech.md

       slug: astro,
       name: Astro,
       icon: astro,
-      tooltip: "A really cool SSG that I used to build this very site", }
+      tooltip: "A really neat SSG that I used to build this very site", }
   - {
       slug: sass,